mkohler/cython_swig/README.rst

 When you look under the covers, it is *still* magic.

+It's not like I could re-create SWIG or Cython.

 Which brings me to fear.

 Fear
 ====

-- If you don't understand a tool, it is easy to be scared.

-- My concern is that I would choose a tool, and get 90% of the way there, and then find a routine that I couldn't properly wrap, and I would be stuck.

-- I would have trouble incorporating it into the build.

-- Once incorporated, the tool would be too hard to understand or debug.

-- The tool would take too long to get started.

 .. class:: handout

+    If you don't understand a tool, it is easy to be scared of it.

+    My concern is that I would choose a tool, and get 90% of the way there, and then find a routine that I couldn't properly wrap, and I would be stuck.

+    I would have trouble incorporating it into the build.

+    Once incorporated, the tool would be too hard to understand or debug.

+    The tool would take too long to get started.

     There are a lot of details in doing this kind of work.